US monkeypox cases top 10,000

 The U.S. leads the world in known cases, which have been reported in 49 states (Wyoming has no reported cases) and the District of Columbia.

-Twelve deaths have been reported worldwide from the 2022 outbreak, though none of these are in the U.S.
+Twelve deaths have been reported worldwide from the 2022 outbreak, though none in the U.S.

-New York State has the most number of reported cases (2,132), followed by California (1,892).
-The City and County of San Francisco has over a quarter of the Golden State’s reported cases (514), though this number still puts it behind Los Angeles County (706) for the California county with the most reported cases.
+New York State has the most reported cases (2,132), followed by California (1,892).
+The city and county of San Francisco has over a quarter of the Golden State’s reported cases (514), though this number still puts it behind Los Angeles County (706) for the California county with the most reported cases.

-Fifty U.S. cases are in people who were female at birth, according to CDC statistics.
-According to CDC statistics released Aug.
-6, the overwhelming majority of reported cases (94%) are in men who have sex with men, and of those for whom whose sexual history was reported to the CDC, most reported multiple partners in the weeks before infection.
+CDC statistics released Aug.
+6 show that the overwhelming majority of reported cases (94%) are in men who have sex with men, and of those for whose sexual history was reported to the CDC, most reported multiple partners in the weeks before infection.

+Fifty U.S. cases involve people who were female at birth, according to CDC statistics.

 What are the symptoms of monkeypox?

-Symptoms of monkeypox include onset of flu-like symptoms and distinctive rashes or sores that could look like pimples or blisters.
-U.S. Centers for Disease Control and Prevention statistics show the most commonly-reported symptoms are rash (99%), malaise (70%) and fever (64%).
+Symptoms of monkeypox include the onset of flu-like symptoms and distinctive rashes or sores that could look like pimples or blisters.
+CDC statistics show the most commonly reported symptoms are rash (99%), malaise (70%) and fever (64%).

-While the red, flat spots which become bumps can be anywhere on the body, they are most likely in the current outbreak to affect the genital or rectal areas, or the fingers, mouth or eyes.
+While the red, flat spots that become bumps in the current outbreak can be anywhere on the body, they are most likely to affect the genital or rectal areas, or the fingers, mouth or eyes.
 The spots become bumps, which break and crust over into a scab.
 They may be itchy, but not necessarily.

-Further, some people only get one or some of these symptoms; it is possible to have a fever but never a rash, or have these symptoms sequentially and not concurrently.
+Further, some people only get one or some of these symptoms; it is possible to have a fever without a rash or have these symptoms sequentially and not concurrently.

 What is the monkeypox vaccine?

-The monkeypox virus is in the orthopoxvirus family alongside smallpox, for which routine vaccination in the U.S. ended in 1972 after the disease was declared eradicated here.
+The monkeypox virus is in the orthopoxvirus family alongside smallpox, for which routine vaccination in the U.S. ended in 1972 after the disease was declared eradicated.
 Jynneos, a vaccine approved for both smallpox and monkeypox, is at least 85% effective against monkeypox, though its effectiveness reduces over time.

 Getting the vaccine within 14 days of exposure can prevent or mitigate disease risk, as the incubation period can be weeks.